ayoskovich/chickens_trust/price_check.md

 - [Pork](https://fred.stlouisfed.org/series/APU0000FD3101)
 - [Beef](https://fred.stlouisfed.org/series/APU0000703112)

-The data from the fred does NOT go back to 1935, I'm not 100% sure where that historic data is coming from...
+The data from the FRED does NOT go back to 1935, I'm not 100% sure where that historic data is coming from...

 ![png](price_check_files/price_check_1_0.png)